TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 Both methods return a HTTP status code along with the response.

-## Publishing resources to the Security Gateway
+## Publishing resources to the Core Container
-The Base Data App contains a resource publisher that can be used to publish exposed resources, such as API endpoints, to the Security Gateway.
-These resources can then be found by other participants in the Data Space as it will be included in the self description of the Security Gateway.
+The Base Data App contains a resource publisher that can be used to publish exposed resources, such as API endpoints, to the Core Container.
+These resources can then be found by other participants in the Data Space as it will be included in the self description of the Core Container.
 The Resource Publisher is exposed via the Spring comonent `ResourcePublisher` and contains the following methods to (un)publish resources:
-- `publishResourceToCoreContainer(resource: Resource)`: Publish the IDS resource to the Security Gateway
+- `publishResourceToCoreContainer(resource: Resource)`: Publish the IDS resource to the Core Container
-- `publishResourcesToCoreContainer(resources: List<Resource>)`: Publish a list of IDS resources to the Security Gateway
+- `publishResourcesToCoreContainer(resources: List<Resource>)`: Publish a list of IDS resources to the Core Container
 - `unpublishResourceToCoreContainer(resourceId: String)`: Unpublish a resource with a given resource Id

 The Resource Publisher requires that the `core-container.resourcesEndpoint` configuration property is properly set.